Yupuning/TrashClassficationByYoloV5/README.md

 ## Project Overview
 This project is developed for the visual training segment of the 2025 Chinese College Students' Engineering Innovation Competition (Waste Sorting Track).
 It integrates the YOLOv5 training framework, testing code, a waste sorting dataset (in YOLO format with images), and pre-trained models.
+### Preface
+In the preliminary round of this competition, ten types of waste were clearly specified.
+These wastes have significant similarities in shape and color, and there are also many small objects, which undoubtedly pose great challenges to image recognition and localization.
+To effectively address such issues, we employed the YOLOv5 object detection algorithm for image recognition and localization tasks.

+YOLOv5 has unique advantages.
+It adopts an end - to - end network structure and ingeniously transforms the object detection task into a regression problem.
+This transformation enables the algorithm to directly detect and classify objects.
+Its working principle is to apply a Convolutional Neural Network (CNN) to the entire image, carefully dividing the image into several grids, and then predicting the class probability and bounding box of each grid.

+In practical applications, YOLOv5 has demonstrated high accuracy and practicality.
+It can accurately recognize these ten types of waste with similar features and containing small objects in complex waste image scenes, and precisely locate their positions in the images, providing reliable data support for subsequent waste - handling related work.

+### DataBase
+Based on the external characteristics and internal properties of waste, we first conduct a detailed classification of waste and then categorize it into four major types of waste.
+Specifically, we initially divide waste into the following categories: stones (including bricks), ceramic tiles, batteries, pills (together with medicine boxes), recyclable items (specifically referring to bottles or cups with a volume of less than 100 milliliters), and common vegetables such as white radishes, red radishes, and potatoes.

 ## Directory Structure and File Descriptions